-The string displayed when invoking the resource compiler.
+The string displayed when invoking the resource compiler to build a Microsoft Visual C++ resource file.
 If this is not set, then \$RCCOM (the command line) is displayed.

 RCFLAGS

 The flags passed to the resource compiler by the RES builder.